oliviermbida/circleci-cicd-pipeline/README.md

 These details can only be shared with the credentials of an authorize IAM user such as Admin(security) or Database Admin.
 Secrets can be rotated without the need of manually deleting and adding new environment variables in Circleci context.

-- Features
+# Features

 .
-Status sync with Circleci pipeline when deploying infrastructure to AWS
+Stack status sync in Circleci pipeline when deploying infrastructure to AWS

 .
 Git Push command available in Circleci job step to commit for example audit fixes back to master

+.
+Optionally create a cloudfront distribution.
+Used pipeline paramaters for existing distribution for example in setting up blue environment.

+.
+Can setup AWS infrastructure in isolated job and re-use it to run deployment jobs saving time.

 # Build